Why Long Tail Search Changed Automotive SEO and Paid Search Forever

 It is important that you analyze your own site statistics to see if you are getting higher conversions for long tail search traffic.
 If you’re looking at long tail traffic from AdWords, make sure you know if you’re including your own brand term in your analysis and if your brand is one, two, or more words on its own, that will skew your analysis.

 For more information on long tail searches there is useful information over at WordStream.com.
-For an overall view of our approach to paid search and SEO go to this main page on our site.
+Click the following links for an overall view of our approach to paid search or automotive SEO.